RIGHTMOVE PLC : - Transaction in Own Shares

 Rightmove plc – Transaction in own shares

-Rightmove plc (“Rightmove”), the UK’s no. 1 property website, announces that today it purchased 170,000 of its 0.1p ordinary shares at a volume weighted average price paid per share of 480.224p The highest price paid per share was 481.750p and the lowest price paid per share was 477.200p.
+Rightmove plc (“Rightmove”), the UK’s no. 1 property website, announces that today it purchased 170,000 of its 0.1p ordinary shares at a volume weighted average price paid per share of 476.199p The highest price paid per share was 478.800p and the lowest price paid per share was 471.950p.
 Rightmove purchased these shares through Numis Securities Limited.

 The number of shares purchased represented 0.0189% of the voting rights attributable to the total ordinary shares in issue prior to such purchase.
 The purchased shares will be cancelled.